Hormones on Our Minds and Nerves

 Written by Carol Petersen, RPh, CNP – Women’s International Pharmacy

 Some say that, without sufficient evidence to the contrary, all estrogens are alike and all progesterone/progestins are alike.
-Even basic science courses, going back decades, teach that very small differences in shape and size between molecules can have significant differences in their effects on the body.
-Recently, the KEEPS study opened the door to the idea that perhaps all estrogens are NOT alike.
-(See KEEPS Study for more info.)
+Even basic science courses, going back decades, teach that miniscule differences in shape and size between molecules can have significant differences in their effects on the body.
+However, the Kronos Early Estrogen Prevention Study (KEEPS) suggested that perhaps all estrogens are NOT alike.

 This type of limited thinking perseveres, potentially leading to serious deficits in medical care.
 Over 40 years ago, Dr. Katharina Dalton wrote that women without a uterus most likely had surgery to remove their uterus because of a long-standing deficit of progesterone, and actually needed much more progesterone than women reaching a natural menopause.